belajarpowershell/belajarpowershell.github.io/docs/kubernetes-lab-setup/100-alpine1/102-Clone-repository.md

 # change folder
 cd kubernetes-lab

-# copy the `srv` from git folder "kubernetes-lab/" to "/srv"
 # change the script to executable
 chmod +x alpine1-first-run.sh

 #run the script
 ./alpine1-first-run.sh

+# this script will perform the following
+# 1. copy the `srv` from git folder "kubernetes-lab/" to "/srv"
+# 2. Install Ansible
+# 3. Download the Ubuntu installer to `/srv/tftp/iso`

 # files `kubernetes-lab/srv` folder is now copied to /srv
 # this is important as the files required for the setup must be located at `/srv/`